zawartkaWoj/selenium-webdriver-herokuapp/README.md

 ## Running the Project
-For automatic Allure HTML raport to open, please make sure to add Allure as a system path variable and run the command "mvn clean test allure:serve"
+For Allure HTML report to open automatically after tests execution, please make sure to add Allure as a system path variable and run the command "mvn clean test allure:serve"